TehMuffinMoo/ibPS/docs/BloxOne/BloxOne Platform/Stop-B1Service.md

 ```

 ## DESCRIPTION
-This function is used to stop an Infoblox Portal Service
+This function is used to stop a Infoblox Portal Service

 ## EXAMPLES